krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

-In other words, the diagonal and top row represent presence mass accumulations in the system at fundamentally different timescales: the diagonal captures the *micro-level behavior*— presence mass across signals in each interval at the observation granularity—while the top row encodes the
-*macro-level behavior*—the cumulative effect of those presences over the entire history of the system.
+In other words, the diagonal and top row represent presence mass accumulations in the system at fundamentally different timescales: the diagonal captures the *micro-level behavior*— presence mass across signals in each interval at the sampling granularity—while the top row encodes the *macro-level behavior*—the cumulative effect of those presences over the observed history of the system.

 Both views are compactly encoded in the structure of the
 accumulation matrix.

-The relationship between the values on the two rows is the following:
+The relationship between the values on the diagonal and the top row is the following:

 > Each entry on the top row is an integral [^F10]
 > and equals the _area under a prefix of the sample path_ represented by the